photoprism/photoprism-docs/docs/user-guide/library/webdav.md

     server is automatically disabled when running in [public mode](../../getting-started/config-options.md) without authentication.

-!!! tip ""
+!!! note ""
-    You can use also WebDAV to download files from your library.
-Simply connect to `http://server-ip:2342/originals/` (local server without HTTPS) or
+    You can also use WebDAV to download files from your library: Simply connect to `http://server-ip:2342/originals/` (local server without HTTPS) or
-    `https://yourdomain/originals/` (public server with HTTPS enabled), and copy the files to a folder on your local device.
+    `https://yourdomain/originals/` (public server with HTTPS enabled), and then copy the files to a folder on your local device.